geeksam/railsdocs.org/pages/about.md

 * **Link to great resources**, rather than re-inventing the wheel;
 * **Be extremely quick and responsive**, because otherwise the flow of work is interrupted;
 * **Link to the best docs first**.
 What's "best"?
-The docs page that has content for application developers showing how to use the API.
+The project page that shows app developers how to use its API.